pmitros/cpsd-lottery/docs/schools/kingopen.md

 So on a school lottery sheet, you will see four different choices in schools named King.
 Make sure you pick the right one!

 King Open is in a temporary location while the school is being rebuilt.
 It is currently in a run-down building at 359 Broadway, but will move to a brand-new state-of-the-art facility at 850 Cambridge St. as soon as the new building is finished, probably in a year.
 This building will probably be the nicest in the district, being both new and having large sports fields.

+King Open is in the MIT-Central area, moving to MIT-Lechmere.
+The MIT area, which has *many* schools and not as many families, so like all other schools in this area, King Open tends to be pretty undersubscribed.
+If you list it first (either track), you'll probably get in.